tabatabaei-mosi/tlg-chat_stats/README.md

 # Telegram Chat Stata

-Give a telegram chat json file and after processing, get a word cloud from.
-Another feature is to get the most active users in the chat or who answered the most questions.
+The project conducts a simple analysis on a telegram chat json file.
+There are two main scripts in the project with the following scope:
+`chat_stats.py` process over the json file to generate a word cloud from.
+By runing the `top_users.py` script, you get the statistics of the users on a json file and a bar chart which shows top `n` users.

+> **Note**: The statistics of the users will be saved in a `json` file in `src.data` directory.

 ## How To Run